 The Registrar must6 notify the following parties of any decision taken to review a decision.

 - The referrer (person who originally referred the concerns to us)

 - Any other person who the Registrar thinks has an interest in being informed, such as the person requesting the review.

 The Registrar should provide the above parties with any new information7 that has been obtained, if it's appropriate to disclose this to them.
-In practice, there could be sensitive information that is not appropriate to disclose to anyone other than the nurse or midwife.
+In practice, there could be sensitive information that is not appropriate to disclose to anyone other than the nurse, midwife or nursing associate.
 The Registrar must be careful as to what information in particular is appropriate to be disclosed to the referrer.

 If the Registrar decides not to review a decision, we will inform the person who requested the review that the decision will remain in place.

 Deciding if further investigation is neededBack to top

 Once the Registrar decides to review a decision, we are able to carry out any investigative work that the Registrar feels is necessary to help them decide if a fresh decision is necessary.9 No investigative work should be carried out before this decision is taken.